 Key Readings in the Field of Technical and Professional Communication

 Applicants should have at least some familiarity with the technical communication field.
 As a starting place, we point applicants to the following four touchstone articles:

 - A humanistic rationale for technical writing: Positioning technical writing as humanistic and rhetorical, this 1979 article is one of the most influential and heavily cited articles in the field.

 - Relocating the value of work: This 1996 article argues for technical writers to convey more clearly the value of our expertise, rejecting classification as low-skill support workers and instead embracing and articulating our role as critical information brokers.

 - Has technical communication arrived as a profession: Exploring the role of technology in the professional identity of the field, this 2005 article acknowledges the centrality of ever-changing technologies to our work but concludes that "people [...] are the ultimate end, not the technology" (p.
 369).

-We offer one or two online classes for MTC students each fall and spring semester.
-With permission from the Director of Graduate Studies and when appropriate classes are available, MTC students make take some of their classes outside the English department.
-Each semester, the MTC faculty identifies relevant classes outside English that will count towards the MTC degree.
+We offer two online classes for master's students each fall and spring semester.
+With permission from the Director of Graduate Studies and when appropriate classes are available, master's students make take some of their classes outside the English department.
+Each semester, our Master of Technical Communication faculty mentors help students identify relevant classes outside English that will count towards the master's degree.
 For instance, students who want to learn software skills may take some online classes through USU’s Instructional Technology and Learning Sciences department.
 Such classes include digital video capture and production, instructional graphic production, and interactive multimedia production.
 On the other hand, students with a particular interest in pedagogy may take some online classes through USU’s School of Teacher Education and Leadership (TEAL).